slogan621/tscharts/routingslip/README.txt

 routingslipentry
     get
 /tscharts/routingslipentry
-    {routingslip:id}
+    {routingslip:id, clinicstation:id}
-    returns an ordered array of routingslip entries associated with a routing slip /tscharts/routingslipentry/id
+    returns an ordered array of routingslip entries associated with a routing slip and or a clinicstation /tscharts/routingslipentry/id
     returns content of a routing slip entry for the given ID post